dj-sciops/utah_organoids/README.md

         - `EXPLORE` notebooks: Explore the current pipeline architecture and results.
 Please run the `EXPLORE_pipeline_architecture.ipynb` to examine the main schemas of the pipeline.
         - `CREATE` notebooks allow creating new experiments, parameter sets, and sessions.
 For example, `CREATE_new_clustering_paramset.ipynb` to create a new clustering parameter set for `spykingcircus2`.

-The standard operating procedures for the Utah Organoids pipeline is [here](PROCEDURE.md).
+The standard operating procedures for the Utah Organoids DataJoint pipeline is [here](PROCEDURE.md).

 ## SciViz website